mafm/ledger.fs/README.md

-If you want an overview, most of what I wrote about [ledger.py](https://github.com/mafm/ledger.py/) applies here too - this is just a rewrite because I need to make some additions and it's a lot easier working in F# than python.
+If you want an overview, most of what I wrote about [ledger.py](https://github.com/mafm/ledger.py/) applies here too - this is just a rewrite because I need to make some additions, and it's a lot easier working in F# than python.